 We divide the presentation of the deep VCgen in three parts.
-In the first part, we present the data types for the domains defined in Bicolano; in the second part, we present the data type for representing assertions; finally, in the third part, we instantiate the data type of the first two parts with the corresponding values to obtain preconditions, invariants and postconditions.
+First, we present the data types for the domains defined in Bicolano; second, we present the data type for representing assertions; finally, we instantiate the data types defined in the first two parts with the corresponding values to obtain preconditions, invariants and postconditions.